-I went retro instead, for the vintage digital genre, a loose definition for digital cameras over 10 years old whose products have been surpassed by more advanced technology, and opted for the Canon EOS 300D (EOS Digital Rebel in North America, EOS Digital Kiss in Japan), the first entry-level digital SLR camera offered by Canon, and the pancake EF 40nn 1:2.8 STM, also by Canon, as the digital kit.
+I went retro instead, and zeroed in on the vintage digital genre, a loose definition for digital cameras over 10 years old whose products have been surpassed by more advanced technology.

 The Canon EOS 300D